Kanomus/OpenCVProject/README.md

 Hough Class:
 Purpose:
 This module contains functions for Hough line detection and line grouping.
 Functions:
 hough_lines(edges, rho_resolution=1, theta_resolution=1, threshold=100): Performs Hough line detection on edge-detected image.
 group_lines_by_angle(lines, theta_tolerance=np.pi/36): Groups detected lines based on similar angles. find_longest_group(grouped_lines): Finds the longest group of lines. draw_mean_line(frame, lines): Draws a mean line based on the detected lines.

-EdgeDetection Class :

-Purpose:
-This module contains a custom edge detection algorithm.

-Functions:
-detectedges(img, padding=0, stride=1, threshold=10): Detects edges in the input image using a custom edge detection method.

-Constants:
-verticalDifferentialKernel: Kernel for vertical differential operation.
-horizontalDifferentialKernel: Kernel for horizontal differential operation.

 Basic Working of the code:

 Firstly we are loading the video using VideoCapture().
 Then we created a background substractor using createBackgroundSubtractorKNN() function.
 Then we created an infinite loop inside of which we read the frames of the video as image.
 Then we reduce the size of the image to make it easier to work with.
 Then we applied the background substractor to the image.
 Then we applied the cv2.erode function to reduce the noise.

  Then we used the sobel_edge_detection from the sobeledge.py folder to get the edges of the image.
 In sobel edge detection sobel_x and sobel_y are defined.
 The gradient is calculated by using filter2D function.
 Magnitude and Direction are also calculated.
 This edges are stored in edgemap which is typecasted to 8 bit integer and returned.

-Alternatively,
-we can use edgedetection.py
+Alternatively, we can use edgedetection.py for edgedetection.py
+This module contains a custom edge detection algorithm. detectedges(img, padding=0, stride=1, threshold=10): Detects edges in the input image using a custom edge detection method.
+verticalDifferentialKernel: Kernel for vertical differential operation.
+horizontalDifferentialKernel: Kernel for horizontal differential operation.

 The new_img was made in order to check edges and hough lines.
 It is not used further in code.